Integrating Frontend Output

 /PreciseAlloy.Web/wwwroot/assets - folder

-This folder contains compiled frontend assets, including CSS, JavaScript, and images required for integration and website functionality. -
+This folder contains the compiled frontend assets, including CSS, JavaScript, icons, fonts, and images required by the site. -

 /PreciseAlloy.Web/wwwroot/assets/hashes.json - file